ProductiveRage/CssMinifier/README.md

         }
     }

-then the value "@color" will will not be overwritten in the parent scope, if it exists, but this is compiled to
+then the value "\@color" will will not be overwritten in the parent scope, if it exists, but this is compiled to

     html div.header{color:#4D926F}